Indian Almond Leaves – 5 Great Reasons To Use Them

 Want all the benefits of Indian almond leaves but don’t necessarily want the mess?
 Here is how to make Indian almond leaf extract.

-How To Make Indian Almond Leaf Extract
+How To Make Extract

 Indian almond leaf extract is exactly what it sounds like: a concentrated dose of tannins and tannic acid excreted from Indian almond leaves.
 Instead of adding Indian almond leaves directly to the aquarium, an extract is a great way to get all the benefits and natural look without any of the mess.